isw-kudos/kudos-docs/docs/boards/troubleshooting/aplus-auth.md

   Request URL: https://(connections url)/oauth2/endpoint/connectionsProvider/token

-  On the Body tab fill in the following:
+  On the Body tab, select `x-www-form-urlencoded` and fill in the following:

   | KEY           | VALUE                                                      |